hmi-utwente/video-game-text-corpora/Star Wars: Knights of the Old Republic/README.md

 $ for file in `ls ../swkotor/modules/*_s.rim`;do ../xoreos-tools/src/unrim e $file;done
 $ ../xoreos-tools/src/unkeybif e ../swkotor/chitin.key ../swkotor/data/templates.bif
 ```
-6. use my script to parse all dlg and utc files and re-assemble the dialogue trees from the game files.
+6. use my script to parse all `.dlg` and `.utc` files and re-assemble the dialogue trees from the game files.
-You can use the talktable (decompressed version of swkotor/dialog.tlk) file in the date folder of my repository.
+You can use the talktable file in the `data/` folder of my repository.
+This is the decompressed version of `swkotor/dialog.tlk`.
 ```
 $ cd ../src
 $ python2